seabeya/tech-stack/go/README.md

 > ```
 >
 > > The `for msg := range ch { ... }` syntax essentially performs a `msg := <-ch` operation under the hood, which is where the blocking behavior occurs.
+> >
+> > `range` doesn't know how many values a channel will receive, it can be infinite.
+To stop the loop, we must explicitly close the channel to indicate that no more values are coming.

 <br>